Home Compare ISS.CO vs REL.L

 ISS A/S vs RELX: Which Stock Looks Stronger in 2026?

-ISS A/S holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+ISS A/S holds the cleaner structural position, with the lead spread across growth and stability.
 On the market side, ISS A/S is in better shape — its trend is intact while RELX's trend has broken down.
 That puts structure and market broadly in agreement — ISS A/S's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-The lead is spread across profitability and stability, rather than sitting in one isolated gap.
-ISS A/S leads by 14 points on the overall comparison score.
+The lead is spread across growth and stability, rather than sitting in one isolated gap.
+The overall score gap is 11 points in favour of ISS A/S.

 INDUSTRY COMPARISON